EyasuTeshome/shifttracker/soft-skills/mod-0-giving-and-receiving-feedback-part-2.md

 2. With your team, for the next 5 minutes, open your copy of the exercise template and complete step 1.
 3. Individually, for the next 10 minutes, open your copy of the exercise template and complete step 2.

-**Exercise template to copy:** [Receiving feedback exercise](https://docs.google.com/document/d/1ajVsxuFwMb9BQp1Skk-UmzC42btx40ijD1WdHgmKMks/edit)
+**Exercise template to copy:** [Giving and receiving feedback exercise part 2](https://docs.google.com/document/d/1qUJ9ujb8pBo5v8VS3cgvVeuxo0VvhGRHwTELiGWEO0M/edit?usp=sharing)

 ### Submit Your Exercise